GitWorktree.org logoGitWorktree.org

 Already checked out error

-fatal: 'main' is already checked out at '/home/user/project'
+fatal: 'main' is already checked out at '/home/you/code/acme'

 Git prevents the same branch from being checked out in two worktrees simultaneously.
 This is a safety feature — if two worktrees modified the same branch, they would overwrite each other's index and staging area.